All Episodes

 He runs a place that is under constant fire.

-And uh in fact, the Jewish people for me, uh you look at their world history, wherever they've been.
+And in fact, the Jewish people for me, you look at their world history, wherever they've been, people have tried to wipe them out, exterminate them.

-And yet, as a culture, they have not crumbled.
+And yet as a culture, they have not crumbled.

-Their values have remained strong and uh solid.
+Their values have remained strong and solid.

 I dare say that there are other civilizations that can't say that.